ucl-bug/petra-to-ct/README.md

 ## MR protocol

-The conversion is derived from a pair-wise mapping between Siemens PETRA images and low-dose CT images.
+The conversion is derived from a pair-wise mapping between Siemens PETRA images and low-dose CT images (see [Conversion](#conversion)).
 Thus, the PETRA images must always be acquired using the same sequence parameters.
 The scan parameters and Siemens EXAR file are stored in the `scanfiles` folder.
 Some key parameters are given below.

 General setup: